Larry Seabrook

 Larry B. Seabrook is a former New York City Councilman from District 12 in New York City which covers the Co-op City, Williamsbridge, Wakefield, Edenwald, Baychester, and Eastchester sections of the Northeast Bronx, from 2002 until 2012.
 A Democrat from Co-op City in the Bronx, he has held several elected offices: With his election to the city council in 2001, Seabrook became the first African-American politician to hold office in three separate legislative branches of government, both on municipal and statewide levels.

 In 2010, Seabrook was indicted by the federal government on corruption charges.
 He was convicted on nine felony counts on July 26, 2012, subsequently removed from the city council, and served 3 years and in prison.

 Education

 Seabrook earned an associate's degree from Kingsborough Community College, a bachelor's degree in History and Urban Studies from John Jay College of Criminal Justice, a master's degree from Long Island University, and J.D. from CUNY Law School.

-He was an administrator and instructor at Marist College; and an adjunct professor at John Jay College of Criminal Justice.
+He was an administrator and instructor at Marist College; and an adjunct professor at John Jay College of Criminal Justice, where he lectured on racial injustice against African Americans under the guise of a course labeled “Ethnic Studies.”